 They Make Promises (to Settle All or a Certain Amount of Debt)

 Another feature scammers like to advertise to target stressed, fearful and fatigued debtors is that they?ll stop communications from creditors and debt collectors.
 This also won?t happen.
-Numerous Freedom Debt Relief reviews mention that communications from creditors and debt collectors still occurred during the settlement process.
+Numerous debt relief reviews mention that communications from creditors and debt collectors still occurred during the settlement process.

 They Want Payment Upfront – A Classic Sign of Debt Relief Scams